-The following paragraphs detail each function within the FT200XD.
-Please refer to the block diagram shown in Figure 2.1.
+The following paragraphs detail each function within the FT201X.
+Please refer to the block diagram shown in Figure $2.1\,$

 Internal MTP Memory.
-The internal MTP memory in the FT200XD is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
+The internal MTP memory in the FT201X is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
 The internal MTP memory is also used to configure the CBUS pin functions.
-The FT200XD is supplied with the internal MTP memory pre-programmed as described in Section 10.
+The FT201X is supplied with the internal MTP memory pre-programmed as described in Section $\underline{9}$ .
 A user area of the internal MTP memory is available to system designers to allow storing of additional data from the user application over USB.
-The internal MTP memory descriptors can be programmed in circuit, over USB without any additional programming voltage requirements.
-The descriptors can be programmed using the FTDI utility software called FT_PROG, which can be downloaded from FTDI Utilitieson the FTDI website (www.ftdichip.com).
+The internal MTP memory descriptors can be programmed in circuit, over USB without any additional voltage requirement.
+The descriptors can be programmed using the FTDI utility software called FT\PROG.
 Additionally, the MTP memory can be configured over the I2C interface.

-- +1.8V LDO Regulator.
-The +1.8V LDO regulator generates the +1.8V reference voltage for driving the internal core of the IC. - +3.3V LDO Regulator.
-The +3.3V LDO regulator generates the +3.3V reference voltage for driving the USB transceiver cell output buffers.
-It requires an external decoupling capacitor to be connected to the
++1.8V LDO Regulator.
+The +1.8V LDO regulator generates the +1.8V reference voltage for driving the internal core of the IC.